 NTIS Inspection Tools

 Initial options and recommendations for tools/platforms to be used for NTIS inspection data reporting and storage.
-To be delivered within eight of award, subject to the results and effects of Task 3.1.
+To be delivered within eight months of award, subject to the results and effects of Task 3.1.

 Scoring templates for all tunnel assets to be inspected per the NTIS inventory, to be delivered within 10 business days of receipt of DDOT input regarding scoring and reporting tools.